notAnii/facial-recognition-attendance-system/README.md

 ## Getting Started

-Clone the repository (FrontEnd) that was created on our account and follow the steps below:
+Clone the repository (FrontEnd) that was created on our account and run the following commands in the terminal:

 ```bash
 # Installing yarn